LB1304/Hypergraph-Stochastic-Blockmodel/Application/Analysis of a co-authorship dataset.md

 ## Analysis with <tt>HyperSBM</tt>

 We fit the HSBM model on the resulting hypergraph using our package <tt>HyperSBM</tt>.
-We consider
+We consider a number of latent groups ranging from 2 to 4 `Q = 2:4`{:.r .highlihgt} and
 ```r

 ```